wagmacaravan/scvi-scanvi-lung-integration/README.md

   failure mode; query Ionocytes were labeled correctly 11/12 times (92%) despite only ~34 labeled Ionocytes in the reference, because their CFTR-high signature is distinctive.
 The lowest accuracies were common types with close neighbors (Basal 2 at 88%).
-- **Errors followed biological structure**, not random scatter: the clearest systematic confusion was Basal 2 → Basal 1 (~11%, shared lineage), with Secretory acting as a mild sink for several airway epithelial types.
+- **Errors followed biological structure**,rather than random scatter.
+Tthe clearest confusion was between Basal 2 and Basal 1         (~11%), which is a within-lineage confusion between basal-cell states.
+Secretory cells absorbed small fractions of several airway    epithelial types, which is consistent with basal cells being the shared progenitor of secretory and ciliated lineages.
+Additionally, secretory cells occupy a transcriptionally central progenitor-associated state.
 - **Prediction confidence** carried real signal (correct calls averaged 0.98, wrong calls 0.83) but the distributions overlapped; no threshold cleanly separates right from wrong, consistent with known neural-network overconfidence.
 Confidence is useful for *prioritizing* manual review